 Given that brass is a mixture of mainly copper and zinc, other elements like lead, silicon, bismuth, phosphorous, arsenic and many other elements are used to create different brass alloys.
 With all the combinations and percentages of each element there are hundreds of brass alloys for many applications.

-Chase Brass produces 11 different brass alloys which are utilized in a variety of applications including: Industrial, Transportation, Building & Household, Plumbing, Electrical, Medical and other applications.
+Wieland Chase produces 11 different brass alloys which are utilized in a variety of applications including: Industrial, Transportation, Building & Household, Plumbing, Electrical, Medical and other applications.

 We carry the largest brass castings.